jpabadir/pace-c/documentation/peer-testing-2/peer-testing-report.md

 #### High
 - Server sometimes accidentally shut down for unexpected reason.
-- Need an extra tab for mentors to view the history of their declined mentee.
 - Mentor user should not have to logout and login to update their suggested mentees
 #### Medium
 - Illustration for avaliability field should be more specific. (contain a picture of an example link in the hint)
 - The purpose of mentee form tab and view mentor form tab should be clarified.
 - The name of tabs for viewing mentee and mentor forms are not consistent.
+- The page is not routed after finishing filling AdminForm.
 #### Low
+- Need an extra tab for mentors to view the history of their declined mentee.

 ## Quantitative Data